Lector's Notes

 Before the first reading:

-This story was meant to remind Jews of the greatness of their ancestor Abraham.
-He could sense that his visitors were extraordinary, and he could afford to entertain them lavishly.
+This story was meant to remind Jews of the greatness of their ancestors Abraham and Sarah, and to propose them as models of good behavior.
+Abraham could sense that his visitors were extraordinary, and he chose to entertain them lavishly.
 He lacked only one thing, and his visitors promise that to him within a year.

 Church elders at Colossae asked Saint Paul to help them settle some disputes.
 So here Paul sets out his credentials.
 His authority comes strictly from his imitation of Christ and his insight into God's eternal plan.